martinrebo/martinrebo/docs/Books/AI_Engeneering-Chuan-Hun.md

 ## Chapter 3: Evaluation Methodology

+### Understanding Evaluation Methodology

+- **Entropy:** Entropy measures how much information, on average, a token carries.
+The higher the entropy, the more information each token carries, and the more bits are needed to represent a token.
+Intuitively, entropy measures how difficult it is to predict what comes next in a language.
+The lower a language’s entropy (the less information a token of a language carries), the more predictable that language.
+- **Cross-Entropy:** A language model’s cross entropy on a dataset measures how difficult it is for the language model to predict what comes next in this dataset.
+  Cross-entropy is a measure of the difference between two probability distributions, often used to evaluate how well a model's predicted distribution matches the true distribution of the data.
+It quantifies the average number of bits needed to encode the true distribution using the model's predicted distribution.

+- **Bits Per Character (BPC):** Bits per character is a metric that measures the average number of bits required to represent each character in a text.
+It is calculated by dividing the cross-entropy by the logarithm of the base 2 of the vocabulary size.
+BPC provides a way to compare the efficiency of different language models in terms of how well they compress text data.
+- **Bits per Byte (BPP):** Bits per byte is a metric similar to bits per character, but it measures the average number of bits required to represent each byte in a text.
+It is calculated by dividing the cross-entropy by the logarithm of the base 2 of 256 (the number of possible byte values).
+BPP is often used to evaluate the efficiency of models in terms of how well they compress binary data.
+- **Perplexity:** Perplexity is a measure of how well a language model predicts a sample.
+It is calculated as the exponentiation of the cross-entropy, providing an intuitive understanding of how "confused" the model is when predicting the next token.
+Lower perplexity indicates better performance, as it means the model is more confident in its predictions.
+  Remember that the more uncertainty the model has in predicting what comes next in a given dataset, the higher the perplexity.
+  More structured data gives lower expected perplexity The bigger the vocabulary, the higher the perplexity The longer the context length, the lower the perplexity

+### Exact Evaluation

 # Fun Facts

 - The first AI program was written in 1951 by Christopher Strachey, who later became director of the Programming Research Group at the University of Oxford.
 It was a checkers (draughts) game that ran on the Ferranti Mark I computer at the University of Manchester.
 (Vibe Copilot suggestion)